mieweb/docs/content/functions/system-administration/interfaces/query-odg-integration.md

     * Confounding factor items in the Case Management encounter Plan Narrative flowsheet section will appear if system setting Query ODG is enabled
 * <strong>Date of Surgery</strong>: from the Case Management encounter Plan Narrative flowsheet section
     * Illness type of Surgery selection can have a surgery date entered and/or Confounding Factors Surgery can have a surgery date entered.
-        * Thus, if there happen to be both surgery date fields entered, we will send the earliest date that is today or in the future, otherwise will send the nearest past date
+        * Thus, if there happen to be both surgery date fields entered, we will send the earliest date that is today or in the future, otherwise will send the nearest past date.

 ![](../query-odg-integration.assets/41a5b7d5154b94cf91e63499e091eba5.png)